utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/add-and-verify-a-domain.md

 ## Enable domain capture

-Now that you've added and verified a domain, you can [enable domain capture](/docs/administration/domain-verification-and-capture/enable-domain-capture/).
+After you've added and verified a domain, you can [enable domain capture](/docs/administration/domain-verification-and-capture/enable-domain-capture/).